rr-/szurubooru/API.md

 - `<creation-time>`: time the tag was created, formatted as per RFC 3339.
 - `<last-edit-time>`: time the tag was edited, formatted as per RFC 3339.
 - `<usage-count>`: the number of posts the tag was used in.
+- `<description>`: the tag description (instructions how to use, history etc.)
+  The client should render is as Markdown.
 - `<snapshot>`: a [snapshot resource](#snapshot) that contains the tag's earlier versions.